How Early Should I Book My Graduation Session?

 It is always best to plan ahead and reserve your picture date as soon as you can.

 During graduation season it gets pretty busy and weekend shoots book fast.
+Graduation session are around 60-90 minutes long on campus so plan accordingly.

 Where Can We Do The Photoshoot?